th-we/deskflow-wiki/Code-Style.md

 - Member variables should be prefixed with `m_`
 - Getters _should not_ have `get` prefixed, e.g. `helloWorld()`
 - Setters should have `set` prefixed, e.g. `setHelloWorld(int value)`

+# Organization

+- Getters should be grouped together
+- Setters should be grouped together
+- Getters and setters should not be paired